-- When assets are transferred or settled into a trust. - When a trust has been in existence for ten vears. - When assets are transferred out of a trust or the trust comes to an end.
+- When assets are transferred or settled into a trust. - When a trust has been in existence for ten years. - When assets are transferred out of a trust or the trust comes to an end.

-HMRC are constantly scrutinising the way in which trusts are used to avoid tax, and so if you are contemplating the use of trusts to minimise IHT you should take professional advice.
+HMRC constantly scrutinises the way trusts are used to avoid tax, and so if you are contemplating the use of trusts to minimise IHT you should take professional advice.